 I drive down to Indy.
 I park my car at my work colleague's house.
 He is gracious enough to let me keep my vehicle there while I attend Gen Con.
 Spend 5 minutes trying to explain D&D to him.
 I don't think I do a good job.
 Get an Uber to Indy.
 Guy is an unemployed electrical engineer.
 Smart dude.
 Sign of the times.

 Get checked in.
 Where's Mike?
 Down at the Yard House.
 I'm rooming with Mike Evans, who I've gotten to know well over the last year, and his friend Omar.
 So I go to the Yard House.
-Also there are Zak S, James Raggi, his wife (I believe?)
-Maria, and Jez Gordon.
+Also there are Z, James Raggi and Jez Gordon.
 I immediately feel sorry for Maria being hajjed off to Nerd Mecca.
 She seems pleasant.

-Zak has a reputation for being a jerk online.
+Z has a reputation for being a jerk online.
 To the contrary, he is very personable and nice.
 Even though I'm clearly just some dude who's along for the ride, I get the sense that he welcomes and respects me.
-Zak continues to be a great guy throughout the convention.
+Z continues to be a great guy throughout the convention.
 He is also very well read.
-Zak and James mention Thomas Ligotti's Songs of a Dead Dreamer and Grimscribe.
+Z and James mention Thomas Ligotti's Songs of a Dead Dreamer and Grimscribe.
 I have never heard of this book.
 I should look into it.

 Mike and I get our Goodman Games GM briefing, and get our GM badges.
 Rejoin Jez and Omar for food.
 We talk about game creating and ideas.
 Jez tells me to get my ideas out there and even shares my recent blog post.
 I get really jazzed up about FERAL.
 All in all a great conversation for getting pumped up for Gen Con.